RomainMIRAS/info5.sar/README.md

 - A bit-sending layer (Channel/Broker)
 - A message sending layer ( QueueBroker/MessageQueue)

-The files that follow contain the final project produced by all the authors :
+The files that follow contain the final project produced by our group :

 - [Specification](./specification/final%20task4%20specification.md)
 - [Design](./design/final%20task4%20design.md)